-GBL 325.
-Latina/o USA.
-4 hours.
+GBL 325, ECCE: Latina/o USA, 4 Hours,

 Introduction to the study of Mexican, Puerto Rican, Cuban, Dominican, and Central/South American communities in the U.S. Main themes are immigration, identity, gender and racial constructions, labor, education, and activism.
 Other topics include demographic trends, political participation, and relations with origin communities in Latin America and the Caribbean.
-Same as HIS 325, LIS 325, PSC 465, SOA 325.
+Course Information: Same as HIS 325, LIS 325, PSC 465, SOA 325.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 GBL 331.
 ECCE: Cultural Geography.
-3 hours.
+3 Hours.

 This course will explore the cultural processes of human interaction with the environment and how humans manifest culture in the landscape.
 This includes an understanding of the geographic diversity, distribution and diffusion of people across the world, through such cultural processes as ethnicity, religion, language, politics, agriculture, and economic means.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 GBL 439.
 Transition in Central and Eastern Europe.
-4 hours.
+4 Hours.